wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 2. Adding Java Native Interface (JNI) support to allow invoking its functionality from Java
 3. Gradle & Maven publishing support

-TODO: this is actually what photonvision did. wpilib...?
+.. todo:: Work in this library is still ongoing, this list may change in the future.

 Processing Technique
 --------------------